airo-ugent/airo-mono/airo-robots/README.md

 ## Async interactions
 Certain hardware commands can require some time before completion.
 Think about sending a move command to a robot, the exact time will depend on the velocity (profile) and the distance between the current pose and target pose, but it can easily be multiple seconds.
 You might nog want to be busy waiting on that command to complete before the method returns.
 For this reason, certain commands will send the command to the hardware, formulate a condition that signals when the command has finished and then return an [`AwaitableAction`](airo_robots/awaitable_action.py).
 You can then decide when (and if) you want to start busy waiting on the command to finish (according to the specified condition).
 This allows you to do some other useful things in the meantime.

 When you decide to wait you have to specify the max waiting time (the timeout value) and the granularity of the waiting.
-Make sure to take a look in the code so that you understand these values and can use appropriate values.
+Make sure to take a look in the code so that you understand these values and can use appropriate values, especially have a look at the part about the `time.sleep` accuracy.
 An example interaction might look like this:

 ```python
 action = robot.move(target_pose)